torrejonv/teranode/docs/architecture/teranode-architecture.md

 The Coinbase Service is designed to monitor the blockchain for new coinbase transactions, record them, track their maturity, and manage the spendability of the rewards miners earn.

-In the UBSV context, the "coinbase transaction" is the first transaction in the first subtree of a block and is created by the Block Assembly.
+In the Teranode BSV context, the "coinbase transaction" is the first transaction in the first subtree of a block and is created by the Block Assembly.
 This transaction is unique in that it creates new coins from nothing as a reward for the miner's work in processing transactions and securing the network.

 The Coinbase primary function is to monitor all blocks being mined, ensuring accurate tracking of the blocks that have been mined along with their Coinbase Unspent Transaction Outputs (UTXOs).